OJ/bsides-2017-ctf-docker/README.md

 At this time, we don't have the scoreboard available, but hopefully that won't stop you from owning it!

+## HTTPS Warnings

+Each of the web challenges has a certificate for `web.shell.dance` that was generated via Lets Encrypt.
+Expect to see SSL errors in your browser, but just ignore them.

+Should I be pushing images with the SSL certs in them?
+Probably not, but they'll expire soon anyway.

 ## FAQ

 > Can I produce a write-up for a challenge, or live-stream the process of completing it?